mlb-center/Portfolio/ReadMe.md

 For my personal development I am doing a Docker research.

-### LO3 Preparation for Life-Long Learning ```Beginning```
+### LO3 Preparation for Life-Long Learning ```Proficient```
 Since my teachers in the second semester did not gave me much of an input I started doing Udemy courses in my free time.
 This semester I am currently doing an Docker - Swarm - Kubernetes course.
 I do have experience in these field, but professional explaination won't hurt.
-This way I am able to show that I can learn the rest of my carreer, by my self
+This way I am able to show that I can learn the rest of my carreer, by my self.

+Every wednesday I visit the online workshops to gain knowledge this semester

 ### LO4 Scalable Architectures ```Proficient```
 In my architecture I took scalability into account.
 Now in the development I hosted a RabbitMQ server and made the first call to the RabbitMQ server.